 Visiting La Candelaria is one of the ultimate things to do in Bogota to appreciate the colonial feel of the city.
 It’s a lovely neighborhood of cobbled alleys, museums galore, theaters, cafés and street art.
 It’s also where you will find the National Shrine of Our Lady of Carmen, a Gothic church with a unique red-and-white striped pattern that was built between 1926 and 1938.

 The area has some good hostels and other places to stay, and some fairly good restaurants too.

 La Candelaria one of the safest neighborhood in Bogota, so you can explore by yourself.
 But if you are curious to learn more about its history and how it evolved into becoming a place for artists, you may as well join a guided tour such as this Bogota full day grand city tour or this La Candelaria, Mount Montserrate and Museo del Oro full day tour.

 Enjoy the view from Monserrate

-Among the unmissable things to do in Bogota there’s visiting Cerro de Monserrate.
+Among the unmissable places to visit in Bogota there’s Cerro de Monserrate.
 This peak towers over Bogota with its 3200 meters.
 It’s been a place of pilgrimage since the 1600s and a church was built at the top in the 1650s.
-The views of the city from Monserrate are impressive, but the site is also famous for the statue of El Señor Caido – a statue that depicts Jesus Christ right after being taken off the cross.
+The views of the city from Monserrate are impressive, but the site is also famous for the statue of El Señor Caido – which depicts Jesus Christ right after being taken off the cross.
 There is also a park, which is nice to explore.

-TIP: Bogota gets terribly congested with traffic, and as the day goes along, the pollution increases and the views from Cerro Monserrate become less clear.
-Make sure to go up quite early in the morning for clear views.
+Bogota gets terribly congested with traffic, and as the day goes along, the pollution increases and the views from Cerro Monserrate become less clear.
+Go up quite early in the morning for clear views.
 Also, keep in mind that the temperature inevitably drops even more compared to the already cold city, so bring up an extra layer.